mnemnion/marmalade/athena.md

 That done, start or restart your project in Catnip, [Emacs](http://emacs.org), or however you like to do it.
 You must launch with `lein`, which is totally conventional.

 This being a bootstrap, we will need to resort to some custom syntax in our Markdown.
 As we extract the source, we will encounter various `@magic words@`, which the parser will do various things with.
-The ones in this paragraph, for example, it will ignore.
-The recognition sequence is `` `@ `` to begin a magic word and `` @` `` to end one.
-Do you see both magic words?
+The one in this paragraph, for example, it will ignore.
+The recognition sequence is `` `@ `` to begin a magic word, and `` @` `` to end one.

 These aren't macros.
 As you can see, they remain in the source code, and don't modify it.